asgervelling/notes/obsidianvault/Socket.md

+A socket is an inter-process communication technique.
 A socket is simply a [[File Types|type of file]] like any other.
 You can do IO on it.
 To the kernel, a socket is an endpoint of communication.
 To an application, a socket is a file descriptor that lets the application read/write from/to the network (recall that all Unix IO devices, including networks, are modeled as files.)
 In a connection, there are listening file descriptors and connecting file descriptors.

 A socket is an endpoint of a [[Internet Connection|connection]].
 A socket address is an **IP address:port** pair.
 Essentially, [[Ports|ports]] are file descriptors.
 So the fact that we have 65000 or so ports, we are able to have 65000 open connections at the same time.
+In practice, however, we would run out of threads way before that.

 You use one socket to send and one to receive, if it's two-way communication.